ariel-research/eefpy/README.md

-      --incomplete           Enable incomplete allocations through the introduction of a trash agent --iter-alpha-lock      Minimize the alpha in EF-alpha, find bottleneck agent and lock their alpha --mintc_crude          Use a crude, but faster version of MINTCs --mintc_eq0            Use MINTCs to find strictly pareto efficent allocations --mintc_mode=MODE      Specify in what way to use MINTCs --objective=NOTION, --obj=NOTION
+      --incomplete           Enable incomplete allocations through the introduction of a trash agent --iter-alpha-lock      Minimize the alpha in EF-alpha, find bottleneck agent and lock their alpha --mintc_crude          Use a crude, but faster version of MINTCs --mintc_mode=MODE      Specify in what way to use MINTCs --objective=NOTION, --obj=NOTION
                              Specify objective (none, max_swf, min_swf, min_max_abs_envy)